victory316/MyBaseTemplate/README.md

 - Material Design Components(In working)
 - Motion Layout(In working)
 - Fast browsing with Chrome Custom Tabs(In working)
-- REST API Using Retrofit2
+- REST API Using Retrofit2(In working)
 - Sample Chat(In working)

 ### What were used